jacob6023/malloc-project/README.txt

 chunk in front of newly coallesced chunks don't have their backwards facing data updated to reflect the change in size of the unallocated space.
 This has since been fixed.

+For detectable errors, we made sure to handle when the address isn't within memory and for when the memory has already been freed.
+However, we heard in class that error 2 was optional and that we could include it into our code if we would like.
+Our myfree allows for the user to free a chunk of memory from anywhere inside that chunk whether it be the payload or the header.
+It does this by comparing the start of each chunk with the address of the pointer and deduces which chunk the pointer points to using these comparisons.

 There were very few errors that could occur within free so that is reflected by only having two errors in the function, both being specific to their issue so that the client can understand what went wrong and fix any code they have wrote.